 The experience of having curanto with locals in Chiloe Island

-As the local minibus station is quite out of the town, one of the guys running the hostel drove me there and spoke with the driver of the mini bus to let him know where to drop me off.
+As the local minibus station is quite out of the town, one of the guys running the hostel drove me there and spoke with the driver to let him know where to drop me off.
 You see, when you take a local bus in Chiloe you need to know which crossroads you want to get off at.
 There is one main road that connects the North of the Island with the South, but tourists usually don’t take the local minibuses, they go either by private transfers or by the Cruz del Sur bus which only stops in Castro.
 Unless you are a local, you wouldn’t know where to get off.

 My stop was after a merely 10 minutes’ drive.
 I got off and I spotted right away Hardy, Maria Luisa’s husband, who was waiting for me.
 I jumped in his car and off we went on a country gravel windy road, up the hill, to their house.